 Internship in Clinical Mental Health (CED 684).
 The required internship in clinical mental health counseling is designed to enhance students' professional skills in an applied setting.
 Internship is conducted in cooperating community agencies or educational institutions under the supervision of one or more of their professional staff.
+The CED 684 Internship Handbook is available on the CCP website under Student Resources.
 Students must apply for internship in the semester prior to the desired enrollment.
 Faculty will review student applications in November/April with respect to appropriateness for internship.
 If the student is approved, he/she/they will be notified by their practicum faculty supervisor, and will be allowed to apply to external agencies for a placement.
 In consultation with the internship coordinator and the student's advisor, the student selects an approved site, makes interview arrangements, and completes all necessary paperwork.
 The internship experience has a 600-clock-hour requirement that includes 240 hours of direct client contact, an average of one hour per week individual or triadic (no more than two interns) supervision, and one and a half hours per week of group supervision provided by the program during the weekly class held on campus.
 Given this extensive time commitment, the faculty advises that students enroll in no more than 12 hours total when taking internship (9 total credit hours might be optimal).